-Extension briefs for April and May
+Extension briefs August and September 2026

 INTEGRATED PEST MANAGEMENT T.G.
 GROUT, S.D.
 MOORE AND A. MANRAKHAN Phytosanitary pests All the recommendations made in the extension briefs for February and March also apply to this period.
 Fruit fly control in citrus areas is critical due to phytosanitary…